Does Landlord Insurance Cover Tenant Damage? | Gabi

 Buying a landlord insurance policy is a must.
-However, what types of tenant damage does landlord insurance cover?
+However, does landlord insurance cover tenant damage?
+What types of damage does it cover?
 Here’s what you should know:

 What Does Landlord Insurance Coverage Include?

-A landlord insurance policy is similar to homeowners insurance, but it aims at protecting your property against rental-related damages.
+A landlord insurance policy is similar to homeowners insurance, but it aims at protecting your property against tenant and rental-related damages.
 It usually covers:

 - Dwelling (the structure of your property itself) against unexpected and accidental damages caused by a covered loss.

 Always make sure to ask your insurance agent about your policy limits and amount of coverage.
 Property owners bear a lot of responsibility when it comes to their rental property.
 Also, you can to learn more about landlord and tenant laws applicable in your state.